waynewangyuxuan/dp_sp25_proj1/README.md

 - Model Size: ~2.9M parameters
 - Training Time: ~2.5 hours on a single GPU

+### 4. Regularized ResNet Model

+A highly regularized version of the ResNet model designed to reduce the gap between training and validation accuracy:

+- Based on the enhanced ResNet with SE blocks
+- Implements multiple regularization techniques:
+  - Increased weight decay (5e-4)
+  - Higher dropout rate (0.4)
+  - Enhanced label smoothing (0.2)
+  - Stochastic depth (probability 0.3)
+  - Increased CutMix probability (0.8)
+  - Stronger RandAugment (3 operations, magnitude 12)
+  - Mixup augmentation (alpha 1.0, probability 0.5)

+#### Performance
+- Test Accuracy: 80.39%
+- Test Accuracy with TTA: 80.85%
+- Model Size: ~2.8M parameters
+- Training Time: ~2.5 hours on a single GPU

+This model demonstrates the impact of strong regularization techniques on model performance.
+While the absolute accuracy is slightly lower than other models, it achieves better generalization with a smaller gap between training and validation accuracy.

 ## Training Process

 The training process includes: